 He laughed at me!

 Looking back I can understand why but he did but the thing is, I have re-evaluated that statement several times since then and still believe it to be true today.

-Ginger’s dedication and diversity as a songwriter is as remarkable as it is staggering and with the rest of the lads in tow they are a formidable force and an incredible talent.
+Ginger’s dedication and diversity as a songwriter are as remarkable as it is staggering and with the rest of the lads in tow, they are a formidable force and an incredible talent.
 They deserve much bigger and better things.